Crossing the Line: A 1968 Audio Drama Explores Race, Change, and Community in America

 Dion Graham and Tavia Gilbert deliver unforgettable performances in The Real Education of TJ Crowley.
 Graham, voicing both Dr. Washington and Leon, brings “grace and gravitas” to his roles, while Gilbert’s portrayal of Kate Crowley is “chilling in its quiet bigotry,” capturing the complex emotional terrain of a mother shaped by her time and challenged by her son’s awakening.

-Equally compelling is Dion Graham as Dr. Washington, the dignified new neighbor whose family becomes the target of escalating hostility.
-Graham imbues the character with a quiet strength and moral authority that makes it entirely believable when he becomes an unlikely mentor to TJ.
-In a dual role, Graham also portrays Leon, a confrontational Black student at TJ's newly integrated school, demonstrating impressive range as he creates two distinct characters navigating the same racist environment from different positions.
+Equally compelling is Dion Graham as Dr. Washington, the principled new neighbor whose family becomes the target of rising community tension.
+Graham brings a quiet strength and moral clarity to the role, making it fully believable when Dr. Washington becomes an unexpected guide for TJ.
+In a dual performance, Graham also voices Leon, a vocal and frustrated Black student at TJ’s newly integrated school.
+His ability to inhabit both characters—each navigating racial injustice from different vantage points—demonstrates remarkable vocal range and emotional insight.

 More Than Words